 Consumer-operated services are grounded in recovery, empowerment, and peer support, but they can be organized in a variety of ways.
 While key elements of structure, values, and process reflect common ingredients, there is great flexibility in the types of services that can be offered.
-Some kinds of services that have been offered by consumeroperated organizations include, but certainly are not limited to, the following:
+Some kinds of services that have been offered by consumer-operated organizations include, but certainly are not limited to, the following:

-- Community education.
-Many consumeroperated services are involved in efforts to educate the community at large about mental health issues in an effort to reduce stigma and discrimination and to inform people about the availability of services.
-These efforts often include people sharing their personal experiences of discrimination that happened because of a diagnosis of mental illness. - Crisis prevention/respite.
-A common goal of consumer-operated services is to reduce hospitalizations and the use of emergency services.
+- operated services are involved in efforts to educate the community at large about mental health issues in an effort to reduce stigma and discrimination and to inform people about the availability of services.
+These efforts often include people sharing their personal experiences of discrimination that happened because of a diagnosis of mental illness. - of consumer-operated services is to reduce hospitalizations and the use of emergency services.
 Some services seek to prevent people from reaching the crisis stage.
 For example, "warm lines" offer a supportive voice to people who are not in crisis and for whom a hotline would be inappropriate.
 Other services are designed to help people who are approaching or experiencing crises.
 Examples include crisis response teams that have consumer staff who provide a voluntary, supportive environment as an alternative to hospitalization.